openshift/managed-scripts/scripts/SREP/update-upgrade-policy-state/README.md

 To cancel the upgrade policy of the current cluster, you can run the following commands for prod and staging clusters:

-For production clusters (no need to specify env=prod as parameter since it is prod by default) :
+For production clusters (prod is the default parameter , hence it needs no explicit specification) :

 ```bash
 ocm backplane managedjob create SREP/update-upgrade-policy-state